Cement

 • This project will allow for the storage and efficient handling of inbound cement and SCMs, significantly improving regional access to critical building materials.

-• The facility’s strategic location at the International Port of Memphis will allow for safe and cost-effective inbound material receiving via river barges and product distribution to Arkansas and Tennessee via both CNG and diesel trucks.
+• The facility’s strategic location at the International Port of Memphis will allow for safe and cost-effective inbound material receiving via river barges and product distribution to Arkansas and Tennessee, largely via CNG trucks.

-Investment: Over $29 million investment in the local economy.
+Investment: Approximately $30 million investment in the local economy.

 Construction Jobs: Over 50 construction jobs during an ~18-month construction period.

-Permanent Jobs: ~28 new permanent full-time local jobs (15 direct jobs, plus 13 contract positions) with competitive salaries for direct jobs averaging $78,000 annually, including benefits and potential overtime.
+Permanent Jobs: ~28 new permanent full-time local jobs (15 direct jobs + 13 contract positions) with competitive salaries for direct jobs averaging $78,000 annually, including benefits and potential overtime.

-Local Hiring & Training: Midwest Cement is committed to training and hiring local talent, including plant management, loading and unloading operators/laborers, maintenance personnel, mobile equipment operators, and truck drivers.
+Local Hiring and Training: Midwest Cement is committed to training and hiring local talent, including plant management, loading and unloading operators/laborers, maintenance personnel, mobile equipment operators, and truck drivers.

 The project supports national and regional goals for energy conservation and emissions reduction by utilizing marine transport and CNG-powered trucks.